Xunnamius/project-utils/README.md

-This is one of several [boilerplate](https://git.xunn.io/boilerplate) futuristic web dev environment your parents warned you about.
+This is one of those [boilerplate](https://git.xunn.io/boilerplate) futuristic web dev environments your parents warned you about.

 <!-- TOC -->